I’m Having Difficulty Managing My Payments and Need Help

-If you’re worried whether your budget can handle the return of a student loan payment, the great news is that federal student loans are more flexible than other types of debt.
+If you’re worried your budget can’t handle a student loan payment, the great news is that federal student loans are more flexible than other types of debt.
 We can assist you with options so you can start strong and stay on track!
-Here’s how to get organized and feel confident before repayment resumes in October.
+Here’s how to get organized and feel confident in repayment.

-- Review your estimated monthly payment amount to confirm you can afford it
+- Review your monthly payment amount to confirm you can afford it

 - If you can’t afford it, you can tell us your situation or explore options to lower your payments